-Grounding Recommendations
+C.4 Grounding Recommendations

-The terminal should be grounded to the ship/hull by means of a short antenna cable and the grounding kit (accessory).
+The terminal should be grounded to the ship/hull.
+For this purpose you may use a short antenna cable and a grounding kit.
+A suitable grounding kit is available from Cobham SATCOM.
 Further, the terminal must be grounded at its grounding stud in order to ensure proper grounding if the short antenna cable is disconnected.
-For further information, see Grounding the terminal on page 16.
+For further information, see Grounding the terminal on page 2-13.